ruz76/qgis_patrac_3/README.md

 QGis Patrac 3
 ------
-Patrac is a plugin for the geographic information system application (qgis).
+Patrac is a plugin for the geographic information system application (QGIS).
-It is used to determinenethe probability of finding a missing person in various locations near the place of his or hers last sighting.
+It is used to determinenate probability of finding a missing person in various locations near the place of his or her last sighting.
 It determines sectors for the search and enables map printing and GPX export.

 Based on rastertransparency plugin.